@scenic_simpsons is an instagram museum for the show's most artful stills | read | i-D

 You only curate shots from seasons 1-10.
 What is it about the show's early years that speaks to you?

-It's mainly the colors.
+It's mainly the colours.
 That's what makes the most mundane of frames so beautiful.
-The palette and coloring, especially in seasons 5-8, is just so perfect.
-You can notice even by season 10 that the lines are straighter and cleaner, the colors more bold and garish.
+The palette and colouring, especially in seasons 5-8, is just so perfect.
+You can notice even by season 10 that the lines are straighter and cleaner, the colours more bold and garish.
 It loses its magic a bit [after that].
-It really feels like in the earlier seasons there was so much more time and care taken with the cinematography and coloring of each episode.
+It really feels like in the earlier seasons there was so much more time and care taken with the cinematography and colouring of each episode.

 I first started watching The Simpsons at around the age of eight— and the first couple of seasons were way too deep for someone my age!
 But the show does have an indescribable quality that makes it relevant to both kids and adults.
 When did you first fall in love with it?